 Two categories of side projects

-- The ones that I do to learn or reinforce a skill (learn a new language, experiment with a new framework…) and for which I mostly don’t care about whether they’ll be used or not;
+- The ones that I do to learn or reinforce a skill (learn a new language, experiment with a new framework) and for which I mostly don’t care about whether they’ll be used or not;

-- The ones I do because I had an idea, or found a problem I think I’m able to solve, and for which the technical aspect is not the priority (for these, the best technical stack is the one you know best).
+- The ones I do because I had an idea or found a problem I think I’m able to solve, and for which the technical aspect is not the priority (for these, the best technical stack is the one you know best).

 But if you want your side projects to be useful (both for what they teach you and for its potential users), there is something you must do: release them.

-An important thing to do: release your side projects
+A vital thing to do: release your side projects

 Publish them.
 Make them available to some users.
 Not necessarily to the whole world, but at least make some of your friends use it.
 First because when working on your project, the simple goal of having some users will encourage you to focus on what is important to them, more than spending time on the details (which would be the best way to abandon your project in the middle).
-Then because even if your project is not that ambitious, you may have a good surprise if it has a little success.
+Then, because even if your project is not that ambitious, you may have a good surprise if it has a little success.
 Again a huge motivation to keep working on it.

 The main advantage of side projects